 - 2 large eggs + 2 large egg whites

 First take the blocks of cream cheese & the four eggs out of the refrigerator.
 Unwrap the cream cheese and let everything sit on the counter for about 30 minutes bringing them to nearly room temperature.

 Fill a small pan with warm water and place it on the bottom rack of your oven.
 Preheat the oven to 350 degrees.
 Keep the pan of water in the oven while preheating and during the entire cooking period, this will make the oven nice and moist and can help prevent cracks.

 Lightly grease your pan.

-Put the four cream cheese blocks in a large mixing bowl.
+Put the cream cheese blocks in a large mixing bowl.
 Beat the cream cheese on medium speed until smooth, scraping the sides often.
 Do not skimp on this step, it is one of the most important steps for getting a creamy, fluffy filling.
 You want the cream cheese to be smooth with no lumps.
 Beat for about 3 minutes.